raspberrypilearning/test-detectives/en/step_9.md

 from deck import Deck
 ```

-+ Then, create a deck:
++ Then, create a deck object:

 ```python
 deck = Deck()
 ```

-+ Run the program and test whether you see information that the deck was created as well as the debug statement about you trying to assign an invalid suit.
++ Run the program.
+Now you should see information that the deck was created, in addition to the debug statement about trying to assign an invalid suit.

 ![Info log](images/info-log.png)